Where My Art Was Compared to Avatar: A Remarkable Experience

 Perhaps you are already familiar with my work or not, but be reminded: There’s magic waiting to be discovered beyond the canvas.

+About this exhibition: What has the past year been other than a global roller coaster of emotions?
 Surprise, Fear, Hope, Anger, Love, Sadness, Compassion, all whirled together with topics like Global warming, poverty, pollution, animal cruelty, pandemics and political madness – to name a few.
 Although important to know and care about, these can be a bit overwhelming and become toxic if we don’t give the same attention to positive things in our lives.

 I express a spectrum of emotions in my new work through images of nature, mostly underwater settings.
 I believe that nature is playing an essential role in our lives for growing and nourishing our positive emotions and help us embracing the other side of the spectrum.